ratgdo/homekit-ratgdo/README.md

 ### Show system logs

 Clicking on the system logs link will open a new browser tab with details of current and saved logs.
 On this page you can select to view the current system log, the current system status in raw JSON format, the system log immediately before the last user requested reboot or reset, and the system log immediately before the last crash.
 If you open an issue on GitHub then please copy/paste the full crash log into the issue.

+If you enable NTP time server then the actual UTC/GMT time of system logs is shown instead of milliseconds since last boot.

 ## How can I contribute?